 Most ice cream recipes are made with a cooked, custard base.
-This helps ice cream keep its creamy texture and prevents ice crystals from forming.
+This helps give the ice cream a creamy texture and prevents ice crystals from forming.
 However, using honey instead of sugar also helps to keep ice cream soft and creamy.
 So this no-cook recipe is honey-sweetened for a deliciously creamy and probiotic dessert.

 Options for cultured dairy